+5.2.15 Hazing

-5.2.15 Hazing - An act that endangers the mental or physical health or safety of a student, or that destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
+An act that endangers the mental or physical health or safety of a student, or that destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
 Participation or cooperation by the person(s) being hazed does not excuse the violation.
 Failing to prevent, failing to discourage, and/or failing to report these acts may also be a violation of this policy.

-5.2.16 Harmful Behavior - Behaving in a manner verbally or in writing that threatens, intimidates or causes harm or endangers the health and safety of any person.
+5.2.16 Harmful Behavior

+Behaving in a manner verbally or in writing that threatens, intimidates or causes harm or endangers the health and safety of any person.

-5.2.17 Information Technology - Violation of any published University policy, rule, or regulation related to information technology and use thereof.
+5.2.17 Information Technology

+Violation of any published University policy, rule, or regulation related to information technology and use thereof.

-5.2.19 Possession of Stolen Property - Maintaining possession of and/or using stolen property, or the property of another, without authorization.
+5.2.18 Possession of Stolen Property

+Maintaining possession of and/or using stolen property, or the property of another, without authorization.

+5.2.19 Public Exposure

-5.2.20 Public Exposure - Publicly exposing one's intimate body parts, public urination or defecation, and public sex acts.
+Publicly exposing one's intimate body parts, public urination or defecation, and public sex acts.

+5.2.20 Privacy Violation

-5.2.21 Privacy Violation - Engaging in surveillance or recording of any type without the subject's knowledge or consent in areas where there is a reasonable expectation of privacy and/or the broadcasting or distribution of such material.
+Engaging in surveillance or recording of any type without the subject's knowledge or consent in areas where there is a reasonable expectation of privacy and/or the broadcasting or distribution of such material.

+5.2.21 Sexual Misconduct

-5.2.22 Sexual Misconduct - Engaging in any conduct that is considered sexual assault, dating violence, domestic violence, stalking and sexual exploitation as those terms are defined by Sexual Misconduct Policy.
-See SLT 9.1
+Engaging in any conduct that is considered sexual assault, stalking, intimate partner violence (dating/domestic violence), sexual exploitation, sexual harassment, or gender-based harassment, as those terms are defined by SLT 9.1.

+5.2.22 Stalking

-5.2.23 Stalking - Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear bodily injury or to experience substantial emotional distress.
-See SLT 9.1
+Engaging in a course of conduct directed at a specific person under circumstances that would cause a reasonable person to fear bodily injury or to experience substantial emotional distress.
+See SLT 9.1.

-5.2.24 Tampering with Equipment - Tampering with fire or other safety equipment, including improperly engaging a fire alarm or fire detection/control equipment at the University.
+5.2.23 Tampering with Equipment

+Tampering with fire or other safety equipment, including improperly engaging a fire alarm or fire detection/control equipment at the University.

+5.2.24 Unauthorized Entry

-5.2.25 Unauthorized Entry - Entry to University premises without authorization or misuse of access privileges, including trespassing, propping or unauthorized use of alarmed doors for entry into or exit from a University building.
+Entry to University premises without authorization or misuse of access privileges, including trespassing, propping or unauthorized use of alarmed doors for entry into or exit from a University building.

-5.2.26 Unauthorized Keys/Access Cards - Possessing, making, or causing to be made any key or access card without authorization or providing a University key or access card to an authorized person.
+5.2.25 Unauthorized Keys/Access Cards

+Possessing, making, or causing to be made any key or access card without authorization or providing a University key or access card to an authorized person.

-5.2.27 Violations of Local, State or Federal Law - Engaging in conduct that is chargeable under any provision of local, state, or federal law.
+5.2.26 Violations of Local, State or Federal Law

+Engaging in conduct that is chargeable under any provision of local, state, or federal law.